1995parham-learning/1995parham-learning.github.io/content/Programming Languages/python.md

 ```

 In the following Dockerfile we changed the virtual env path.
-T
+It would be useful when you want to mount a folder that already has `.venv`.

 ```dockerfile
 FROM python:3.13-slim